 – Car buyers can get auto finance to purchase vehicles outside of car dealerships.

-– use calculator to vary borrowing amount, interest rates and monthly car payments over number of months to arrive at an affordable budget.
+– use a calculator to vary borrowing amount, interest rates, and monthly car payments over a number of months to arrive at an affordable budget.

 – Sticker prices and negotiated prices just buy you the car.
 Any optional extras such as services contract and insurance, etc. will add to total costs.

-– A vehicle title, certificate of title or layoff notice establish car buyer drivers as the legal owners.
-It is issued by state DMV.
+– A vehicle title, certificate of title, or layoff notice establishes car buyer drivers as the legal owners.
+It is issued by the state DMV.